-The thorn and the thistle grow broader

-and higher;

-The clothes that hang on him are turning to rags;

-And his money still wastes till he starves

-or he begs.

-I made him a visit, still hoping to find He had took better care for improving his mind:
+- The thorn and the thistle grew broader and higher: - The clothes that hang on him are turning to rags; - And his money still wastes, till he starves or he begs. - I made him a visit-still hoping to find That he took better care for improving his mind :

-He told me his dreams, talk'd of eating

-and drinking,

-But he scarce reads his bible, and never loves thinking.

-Said I then to my heart, "Here's a lesson for me;

-That man's but a picture of what I might

-be:

-But thanks to my friends for their care

-in my breeding,

-Who taught me betimes to love working and reading."

-SONG II.
+ns mina :

+- He told me his dreams, talk'd of eating and drinking, - But scarce reads his Bible, and never loves thinking. - Said I then to my heart, "Here's a lesson for me; - That man's but a picture of what I might be : - But thanks to my friends for their care in my breeding, - Who taught me betimes to love working and reading."

-Innocent Play.
+SONG 2.-Innocent Play.

-Abroad in the meadows to see the young lambs

-Run sporting about by the side of their dams,
+A BROAD in the meadows to see the young lambs [dams, Run sporting about by the side of their With fleeces so clean and so white :

-With fleeces so clean and so white; Or a nest of young doves in a large open cage, anger or rage,
+Or a nest of young doves in a large open cage,

-When they play all in love, without
+When they play all in love without anger or rage,

-How much we may learn from the sight!
+How much may we learn by the sight!

-If we had been ducks, we might dabble in mud:
+If we had been ducks, we might dabble in mud;

-Or dogs, we might play till it ended in blood;
+Or dogs, we might play till it ended in blood,

-So foul and so fierce are their natures;

-But Thomas and William, and such pretty names,
+So foul and so fierce are their natures : But Thomas and William and such pretty names,

-Should be cleanly and harmless as doves

-or as lambs,
+Should be cleanly, and harmless as doves, or as lambs,

-Those levely sweet innocent creatures.
+Those lovely sweet innocent creatures.